6 Shoe Stretching DIY Tips & The Best Stretchers of 2022

 Rubbing Alcohol works to loosen the fibers in your shoes, allowing them to expand without drying them out.
 As an added bonus, rubbing alcohol helps rid your shoes of odor-causing bacteria.

-3. How to Stretch your Shoes Using Ice:
+3. How To Stretch Shoes Using Ice:

 Open a zip-lock bag and place it inside your shoes.
 You can double bag it if desired.
 Then pure water into the bag and seal it.
 Lastly, carefully place your shoes in the freezer.